nicohvi/ballot/README.md

 to promote TDD.
 It uses [Passenger](https://phusionpassenger.com) as its web and application server, and is hosted on Heroku.

-I can be reached at https://ballot.cc
+It currently lives at https://ballot.cc

 ## License
 [MIT](license.md)